 In 2014 I was in a very different place.
 I was in the deepest, darkest place I had ever been and I wanted to kill myself.
-For 20 years I had been studying everything related to spirituality that you can imagine but it had all become meaningless and I was beyond stuck.
+For 20 years I had been studying everything related to spirituality that you can imagine, but all had become meaningless and I was beyond stuck.
 It all began one day in the fall of 1994…

-I had just watched Forrest Gump and I was walking back from the cinema which was a few blocks from my house in Veracruz, Mexico.
-I was ecstatic, at the time I thought that was the most beautiful movie I had ever seen and it inspired me to ask the question, which I said with such conviction that I just knew someone was listening:
+I had just watched Forrest Gump and was walking back from the cinema which was a few blocks from my house in Veracruz, Mexico.
+I was ecstatic, at the time I thought that was the most beautiful movie I had ever seen and it inspired me to ask the question —which I said with such conviction that I just knew someone was listening:

-“I want to know you, I know that you exist but everybody’s got it wrong, this I know.
-Everyone goes around asserting that you are this and you are that but you’re not this and you’re not that, you’re mine but not theirs and everyone who doesn’t agree with “My Truth” is wrong.”
+“I want to know you, I know that you exist but everybody’s got it wrong, this I know… Everyone goes around asserting that you are this and you are that but you’re not this and you’re not that —that you’re mine but not theirs and everyone who doesn’t agree with “My Truth” is wrong.”

 “Who are you?, I want to know you… you!, I know that you exist, that you are real but you’re so much more than what I’ve been taught …I know that you’re the same for every religion, it’s just that everyone twists you to fit their own interpretation of the truth, this I know, I know!”